 - Fusion Cannon (Fusion Charges) - Although it is slow-to-fire, this launcher fires a ball of energy that, after a few seconds, causes a nuclear detonation that obliterates all nearby enemies (while leaving Turok intact).
 Players can only carry 2 shots at a time, and pickups are very rare.

 - Chronoscepter - Misspelled in-game as "Chronosceptor".
 A deadly artifact that launches a devastating explosion after being charged up.
-Only usable (without cheat codes) in the battle against the Campaigner, this weapon only has three total uses and must be constructed beforehand by collecting all eight pieces of the weapon that is scattered throughout the campaign.
+Only usable (without cheat codes) in the final battle against the Campaigner, this weapon only has three total uses and must be constructed beforehand by collecting all eight pieces of the weapon that is scattered throughout the campaign.

 - Health - Basic color-coded pickup that restores health.
 Silver health (+2% Health) is the most common found, can be dropped by enemies, gives only 2% health, and can be used to overheal (up to 250%).
 Blue health (+25% Health) is less commonly found and gives 25% health (up to full health).
 Orange health (Full Health) is rarely found and restores the player's full health.
 Gold health (Ultra Health) is also rarely found, gives 100% health, and can also overheal (up to 250%).